Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 But she was ready.
 She’d already completed her half of the paperwork, in fact, and filled in as many of his details as she could, as she showed him when they reached their apartments and she indicated the small pile of documents on her desk.

 "...Paper?
-We coulda just bumped our communicators together…"
+We coulda just bumped our communicators together..."

 He was touched, she knew.